Crews Hole White House

 Crews Hole Methodist Congregation 1953 >>

 Following the closure of the Crews Hole Chapel in 1987, its congregation joined that of the newly built Summerhill Methodist Church, in Summerhill Road.
-That church is where Friends of Troopers Hill now hold their meetings.
+That church is where Friends of Troopers Hill held their meetings from 2010 until the Covid pandemic in 2020; due to a diminishing congregation the church closed in the summer of 2022.

 "the people for the most part, liked the sailors, and used the officers of the press-gang very ill"